Horsefly Lake, British Columbia, Canada

 - Statistics / Weather / Helpful Links

 Looking for Horsefly Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Horsefly Lake is a 34-mile long lake winding gently through the Cariboo Regional District in south central British Columbia.
 Located approximately one hour northeast of the community of Williams Lake, Horsefly Lake shares its shore with Horsefly Lake Provincial Park, Crown Land wilderness area, and developed cottages and homes.
 Resting at the base of the Cariboo Mountains, Horsefly Lake surrounds visitors with snowcapped peaks, mountain meadows, sandy beaches and crystal clear water known for hunting, fishing and outdoor recreation.